PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/code/code_review_standard.md

 1. **Code Standards and Structure**
    - Ensure code follows the established style guide and architecture standards.
-   - Refer to internal documentation (e.g., Backend | AIT IT Knowledge Base).
+   - Refer to internal documentation e.g. AIT IT Knowledge Base.

 2. **Potential Bugs and Security Vulnerabilities**
    - Inspect for possible logical errors, security loopholes, or anti-patterns.